 In quite a lot of causes it will be because of something you ate or drink soon before.
 Therefore, looking at and eliminating common acid reflux trigger foods would be a good path of action.

 For common examples of foods and drinks to avoid check here – foods to avoid for acid reflux.
 Also, if you want or need to go that extra step then following a low acid diet like my Wipeout Diet Plan would also be likely to help a lot.
+Also for complete guidance and treatment consider a Private Acid Reflux Consultation with me.

 Does Honey and Hot Water Help Heartburn?